tracksun/graph_builder/README.md

     link_to

     # returns an array of pairs [ [ self, other1 ], [ self, other2 ], ... ]
-    # of self an linked objects
+    # for linked objects other1,  other2, ...
     links